Menu Close

 The bezel is the plastic frame around the edge of the display.
 The smaller the better.
 Remember when you mount 2 monitors side by side, the space between your displays will be doubled based on the bezel size.
 For example let’s say your monitors have a 1 inch bezel.
 When you put two monitors side by side, that is now 2 inches of space between your display area.

 This is very important.
 The type of connections that your monitors have available, must be in sync with the type of connections on your video cards in your computer!
-All NTI QuadStation computer systems provide support for DisplayPort and DVI.
+All NTI QuadStation computer systems provide support for DisplayPort and DVI, so if you buy monitors from us you are all set.
 DisplayPort supports up to 8K resolutions, DVI supports up to 1920 x 1200 max.

-The most popular video connection and by far for the best image quality will be on a DisplayPort connection.
+DisplayPort is Best – The best type of video connection by far are DisplayPort connections.
 If the monitors you are looking at meet all (or most) of the parameters above, and they have DisplayPort, you have a winner.
 Aside from being mountable, this is the most important parameter.

-The second choice would be DVI.
+Second choice would be DVI.
 Also a digital port, DVI has been the most popular connection for many years.
-However DisplayPort has now taken the lead as they are now more mainstream.
+However DisplayPort has now taken the lead.
 In other words, monitor manufacturers are finally starting to see the benefits and providing DisplayPort connectivity on their monitors.

 Video Cables and Adapters